Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Enhanced AC OPF Model

-We note that the transformer related constraints, which are integrated into the branch flow model, are linear constraints.
-However, constraint (\ref{EqCurrentDef}) is a non-convex equality constraint.
-Following \cite{FarivarLow2013}, we relax the equality to an inequality constraint, and substitute (\ref{EqCurrentDef}) with

-The resulting relaxed AC OPF problem is a convex Second Order Cone Programming (SOCP) problem, which can be solved efficiently using commercially available solvers.
-We refer the interested reader to recent works that propose remedies for cases when the relaxation is not exact \cite{Abdelouadoud_EtAl_2015, HuangEtAl_2017, WeiEtAl_2017, NickEtAl_2018, YuanEtAl-DLMP}.
+It is important to note that the quadratic equality constraint \eqref{EqCurrentDef} is non-convex.
+Following \cite{FarivarLow2013}, we relax \eqref{EqCurrentDef} to $v_{i,t} l_{ij,t} \geq P_{ij,t}^2 + Q_{ij,t}^2, \, \forall j,t$, and the resulting relaxed AC OPF problem is a convex SOCP problem, which can be solved efficiently using commercially available solvers.